Theo Constanté

-Theo Constanté Parra (May 11, 1934 in Guayaquil, Ecuador – April 27, 2014) was a master Latin American painter part of the Abstract Informalist Movement in Ecuador.
+Theo Constanté Parra (April 10, 1934 in Guayaquil, Ecuador – April 27, 2014) was a master Latin American painter part of the Abstract Informalist Movement in Ecuador.
 In 2005, Constanté won the country's most prestigious award for art, literature and culture, the Premio Eugenio Espejo National Award, presented by the President of Ecuador.
 Constanté's works are abstract in nature and consist of many colors which meld together amongst loosely drawn geometric lines.
 Constanté stated that his favorite colors were red, orange and blue and they are the colors that are typically more dominant in his work.

+Education and career

 Constanté studied and later taught at the School of Fine Arts in Guayaquil and in the Academy of San Fernando of Madrid.
 In 1963, Constanté's works were represented at the Museum of Modern Art in Paris for the Third Biennial of Paris together with fellow Ecuadorian painters Enrique Tábara and Humberto Moré.
 The work of Constanté can be found in galleries, museums and collections throughout Guayaquil, Quito, Lima, Cali, São Paulo, Miami, New York, Paris and Madrid.